-The City hereby deems this Preliminary Official Statement pursuant to Securities and Exchange Commission Rule 15c2-12 as final as of its date except for the omission of information dependent on the pricing of the issue and the completion of the underwriting agreement, such as offering prices, interest rates, selling compensation, aggregate principal amount, delivery dates, and other terms of the securities dependent on the foregoing matters.
+The City hereby deems this Preliminary Official Statement to be final as of its date for purposes of Securities and Exchange Commission Rule 15c2-12. except for the omission of information dependent on the pricing of the issue and the completion of the purchase agreement, such as offering prices, interest rates, selling compensation, aggregate principal amount, delivery dates, and other terms of the securities dependent on the foregoing matters.